 Our highly skilled staff are able to adopt and put into practice a range of teaching strategies, which include individual, group and whole class methods of teaching.
 The school is fortunate enough to be exceptionally well resourced and it is a combination of these things that support us in meeting the needs of each child in every way possible.

-To find out more about the Belmont Curriculum, please click on one of the page links below.
+To find out more about what is taught at Belmont School, please click on the page links below.
 If you would like any further information, please contact the school office.

 Key Stage One Leader: Mr J Allsopp